ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Many use cases will have EATs generated by some of the most secure hardware and software that exists.
 Secure Elements and smart cards are examples of this.
 However, EAT is intended for use in low-security use cases the same as high-security use case.
-For example, an app on a mobile device may generate EATs on its own.
+For example, an app on a mobile device may generate EATs.

 Claims should be defined and registered on the basis of whether they are useful and interoperable, not based on security level.
 In particular, there should be no exclusion of claims because they are just used only in low-security environments.